kriasoft/react-starter-kit/README.md

 - `yarn start` — Launches the app in development mode on [`http://localhost:3000`](http://localhost:3000/)
 - `yarn build` — Compiles and bundles the app for deployment
-- `yarn lint` — Validate code using ESLint
+- `yarn lint` — Validate the code using ESLint
-- `yarn tsc` — Validate code using TypeScript compiler
+- `yarn tsc` — Validate the code using TypeScript compiler
 - `yarn test` — Run unit tests with Jest, Supertest
 - `yarn cf publish` — Deploys the app to Cloudflare